-- Monthly charity initiatives such as Trick-or-Eat and Operation Christmas Child
+- Monthly charity initiatives such as Love is Lunch and Operation Christmas Child

 Exam Packages and Merchandise:

 Exam packages and course notes are available for purchase, as courtesy of other HSC.
 We also sell Haskayne School of Business apparel and merchandise.

 Enactus Calgary is the University of Calgary chapter of Enactus, a global non-profit composed of 72,000 students across the world who are using the power of entrepreneurial action to enact positive change.
 By using business knowledge and an educational approach in developing projects, Enactus Calgary’s programs foster entrepreneurial development, economic and environmental sustainability, and youth empowerment through financial literacy education in Calgary and surrounding communities.

 The Haskayne Finance Club (HFC), previously the Financial Management Group (FMG), is a student run organization created in 1989 at the University of Calgary's Haskayne School of Business.
 We are dedicated to helping students achieve academic success, foster financial literacy and gain a greater understanding of the finance industry.
 We achieve this through hosting various events, providing academic support and giving back to the community.

 We will share numerous articles relevant to the current market.
 We believe that it will truly benefit the individual to continue learning about the ever-changing landscape of business cycles, trends, technology, domestic/foreign industries, and government policies.
 Our source of information are from reputable business news websites.
 Alerting you as soon as the news comes out.
 We encourage discussion on our posts in hopes of learning through each other to expand our horizon.